Aurornis 4 months ago

 I have tens of thousands of tweets (why, oh why) but personally have no desire to move them over.
 I realize that's important for some people.
 For me, it's enough to just download the archive and save it somewhere, in case I ever need to reference it again.

-• blitzar a day ago
+• blitzar 4 months ago

 I have been deleting my tweets every year anyway.

-sMarsIntruder a day ago
+sMarsIntruder 4 months ago

 So the plan is moving from a centralised platform to another centralised platform?
 As a loop? :)

-• throwaway150 a day ago
+• throwaway150 4 months ago

 This is something I don't understand either.
 Why is everyone so eager to move from one centralized platform to another?
 Sounds counterproductive to me.